Chipboard

 P2 Chipboard

 P2 chipboard is ideal for interior furniture and fixtures in dry conditions, and moisture exposure is limited.
-It has a smooth surface excellent for veneering or laminating to add a decorative appeal to the furniture.
+It has a smooth surface, excellent for veneering or laminating to add decorative appeal to furniture.

 P5 Chipboard